-inputFiles/hydraulicFracturing
+examples/hydraulicFracturing/heterogeneousInSituProperties

-Because the input files use the advanced xml features, they must be preprocessed using the geosx_xml_tools package.
-If you have not already done so, setup these features by following the instructions here: Advanced XML Features.
+Note: because these files use the advanced xml features, they must be preprocessed using the geosx_xml_tools package.
+To install geosx_xml_tools, see Advanced XML Features (geosx_xml_tools)

 3.5.1 Description of the case

 Here, our goal is to demonstrate how hydraulic fractures are modeled in a typical environment.
 The in-situ properties and initial conditions are based upon a randomly generated, fractal, 1D layer-cake model.